Ailko/Under-The-Sea-Documentation/Schools.md

 ```

-It will select a fish variation at rando and instantiate this with the Unity `Instantiate<GameObject>(GameObject original, Vector3 position, Quaternion
+It will select a fish variation at random and instantiate this with the Unity `Instantiate<GameObject>(GameObject original, Vector3 position, Quaternion
 rotation, Transform parent)` method.
 We will cover each variable of the `Instantiate` function:
 - `GameObject original`: Here the randomly selected fish variation is passed.
 - `Vector3 position`: The worlposition is a random position relative to the school inside the radius.
-This is achieved by ading a Vector3 with x, y and z
+This is achieved by creating a Vector3 with x, y and z
 coordinates randomly selected between 0 and 1.
 This Vector3 is then normalized and multiplied with the radius to keep it inbounds and upscaled as large as is
-necessary.
+necessary to fill the radius.
+This is then added to the school's position.
-- `Quaternion rotation`: The rotation at initialisation is the same for all the fishess, straight ahead.
+- `Quaternion rotation`: The rotation at initialisation is the same for all the fishes, straight ahead.
-- `Transform parent`: As the parent the School's transform is passed.
+- `Transform parent`: As the parent the school's transform is passed.

 The second part of the `Start()` method is used for assigning variables to the SchoolFishScript.
 It looks a bit daunting but it will be much clearer after